 3. Take time to rest

-When I first got sick, I was told that I would be better in three weeks and I tried to continue with my normal activities (Master’s degree + extracurriculars) and I couldn’t work out why I was struggling to keep up with everyone else.
+When I first got sick, I was told that I would be better in three weeks and I tried to continue with my normal activities (Master’s degree + extracurricular activities) and I couldn’t work out why I was struggling to keep up with everyone else.
 Eventually, I crashed and I had to drop out of University.
 I only started to see some improvements in my condition after I started to rest properly.

 4. Change doctors if you are unhappy with the service that you’re getting

 I wasted so much time at the start of my illness with a duff doctor who did not have the expertise to deal with my complex health needs.
 I wish that I’d taken the time to get a second opinion and a referral to the correct specialist.

 5. Life isn’t a race, go at your own pace

 It doesn’t matter if you don’t graduate with the rest of your class or if you don’t achieve everything that you wanted by a certain age.
 You’re taking time for yourself.
 You’re healing.
 In time, you’ll be able to pick up your life where you left off.